sait-wbdv/winter-2022/content/cpnt-200/assignments/assignment-1.md

 weight: 20%
 ---

-## Assignment 1: Documenting Site Content
+## Assignment 1: Site Content Visual Map

-- Due: Friday March 4th @ 11:59PM
+- Due: Sunday March 6th @ 11:59PM
 - Weight: 20%

 For this assignment, you will be mapping out a website of your choice using figjam.
 Reverse engineer the sitemap tree with a top level view of how pages are connected to one another.
 This part of the assignment is focused on documenting the hierarchy of **pages**.